marxin/texi2rst-generated/sphinx/gccint/target-macros/stack-layout-and-calling-conventions/passing-function-arguments-on-the-stack.rst

   This is part of the GCC manual.
   For copying conditions, see the GPL license file

+.. index:: arguments on stack, stack arguments

 .. _stack-arguments:

-.. index:: arguments on stack

-.. index:: stack arguments

 Passing Function Arguments on the Stack
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^